 Ikigai

-Vision isn’t a straight line; instead, it’s more like water finding its path downhill; The Principle of Least Action.
+Vision isn’t a straight line.
+Instead, it’s more like water finding its path downhill; the principle of least action.
 You don’t plan the route, for you just know the destination is inevitable.

 There’s this concept I keep circling back to, almost like a yearly pilgrimage of thought: Ikigai.
 After years, the secret—my secret, perhaps—seems to be knowing what you don’t want.

-I read biographies when I’m down, and I still do, as there’s something about seeing someone else’s map through the chaos.
-It’s not to follow it, because you probably can’t—their Greatest couldn’t be planned, and neither can yours—but it helps to know others navigated their own storms.
+For instance, I read biographies when I felt blue; I still do.
+There’s something about seeing someone else’s map through the chaos.
+Not to follow it, because you probably can’t—their Greatness cannot be planned, and neither can yours—but I find it helpful to know how others have navigated their own storms.
+If you’re lucky, you might also learn what sacrifice truly means; not the social media friendly version, but the raw wound of saying NO to good things.

 “An object is the result of looking at something which itself has no quality or charm.
 One would look at something or maybe pick something which has no intrinsic meaning at all.
 One may disregard completely the aesthetic quality of the object or even the craftsmanship.
 The filters of perspectives shed nuance on whatever is the supposedly designated meaning involved.
 You see, the world is full of wonderful craftsmen, however, there are very few practical dreamers.
 One would have to either go outwards, leaving any contour of the scape one is in, far, far away, or simply free fall in the smallest shred of texture in order to fully relish in the unwavering glory of this perceptual simulacrum.
 Maybe a craftsman should embrace the dream or the dreamer should craft.”